"Johnny, lemme give you a little piece of advice: you keep using language like that, and you're gonna find yourself out of a job."

 As a side-effect, Letterman was sort of feared in the business when it came to interacting with the guests.
 He was intimidating, and could be somewhat mean to them.
 Until the late 1990s when he started to mellow down, it was fairly well-known that his only real friends in the business were Warren Zevon, Regis Philbin, and Julia Roberts.
 In one interview in the early 2000s, Roberts mentioned the fact that Letterman had softened up and that now every actress was a "lovely girl".
 Letterman's quip was "Oh, you know I'm just woofing."

 Ironically, Letterman's influential "anti-talk show" sensibility ended up saving the talk show format as we know it, which had started showing signs of rust towards the end of Carson's Tonight Show stint.
-Without Letterman mocking the genre in the 1980s, today's genre staples (especially Conan O'Brien's shows) would likely not exist in their current form.
+Without Letterman's irreverent approach mocking the genre in the 1980s, the following generation of talk show hosts (especially Conan O'Brien and Craig Ferguson) would likely not exist.

 In April 2014, shortly before his 67th birthday, having spent close to half his life doing the show, Letterman announced he would be retiring.
 A week later, CBS announced his successor would be Stephen Colbert, who began his run on September 8, 2015.
 David Letterman taped his 6,028th and final late night program on May 20, 2015.
 Since many consider Late Night and Late Show to be the same program, Letterman essentially managed to surpass Carson as the longest-tenured host of an American late-night talk show by three years.

-Or did he?
-It was later announced that Letterman would host a new talk show for Netflix entitled My Next Guest Needs No Introduction, with the first episode premiering January 12, 2018, and with subsequent episodes premiering monthly.
+After a few years of anonymity, Letterman created a new show for Netflix entitled My Next Guest Needs No Introduction, centered exclusively on in-depth interviews with the first episode premiering January 12, 2018, and with subsequent episodes premiering monthly.

 Tropes and trivia associated with Letterman's career as a whole: